fadden/CiderPress2/DiskArc/README.md

 differently due to limitations of the filesystem, but the expectation is that the object can be passed to any code that takes a `Stream`.

+A number of disk formats, including DiskCopy, Trackstar, 2IMG, and WOZ, have metadata fields.
+In most cases this is a simple description string, though WOZ allows the addition of arbitrary values.
+These are managed with the `IMetadata` interface.
+The data structures are sufficiently self-describing that no change to the applications should be necessary when adding or altering the handling of metadata.

 ### About Filesystems ###

 The filesystem implementations are initially in "raw access" mode.
 This allows direct access to